New York Feminist Art Institute

-New York Feminist Art Institute (NYFAI) was founded in 1979 (to 1990) by women artists, educators and professionals.
-NYFAI offered workshops and classes, held performances and exhibitions and special events that contributed to the political and cultural import of the women's movement at the time.
+New York Feminist Art Institute (NYFAI) was founded in 1979 by women artists, educators and professionals and ran until 1990.
+NYFAI offered workshops and classes, held performances and exhibitions and special events that contributed to the political and cultural impact of the women's movement at the time.

 The women's art school focused on self-development and discovery as well as art.
 Nancy Azara introduced "visual diaries" to artists to draw and paint images that arose from consciousness-raising classes and their personal lives.
 In the first half of the 1980s the school was named the Women's Center for Learning and it expanded its artistic and academic programs.
 Ceres Gallery was opened in 1985 after the school moved to TriBeCa and, like the school, it catered to women artists.
 NYFAI participated in protests to increase women's art shown at the Museum of Modern Art, The Whitney Museum of American Art and other museums.
 It held exhibitions and workshops and provided rental and studio space for women artists.
 Unable to secure sufficient funding to continue its operations, NYFAI closed in 1990.
 Ceres Gallery moved to SoHo and then to Chelsea and remained a gallery for women's art.
 However, a group continues to meet called (RE)PRESENT, a series of intergenerational dialogues at a NYC gallery to encourage discussion across generations about contemporary issues for women in the arts.
 It is open to all.